Wednesday, April 22, 2015

 12 ounces diced potatoes, lightly browned in some oil or brushed with oil and baked or broiled

 1. To make meatballs: Combine all the meatball ingredients and knead lightly.
-With wet fingers, form into small balls (as small as sparrows heads).
-Shallow-fry them, or arrange them in one layer on a greased baking sheet, and broil or bake in a preheated oven 400°F. Turn pieces to brown on all sides, about 10 minutes.
+With wet fingers, form it into small balls (as small as sparrows' heads).
+Shallow-fry them, or arrange them in one layer on a greased baking sheet, and broil or bake them in a preheated oven at 400°F. Turn pieces to brown on all sides, about 10 minutes.
 Set aside.

-2. In a medium pot, fry onion in oil until transparent, about 5 minutes.
-Add turmeric and pulverized walnut and stir for about a minute.
+2. In a medium pot, fry the onion in oil until transparent, about 5 minutes.
+Add turmeric and pulverized walnuts and stir for about a minute.
 Add the meatballs, as well as the rest of the sauce ingredients.
-Stir gently, bring to a quick boil, and then reduce heat and let simmer gently for about 30 minutes, or until sauce is nicely thickened.
+Stir the pot gently, bring it to a quick boil, and then reduce heat, and let it simmer gently for about 30 minutes, or until the sauce is nicely thickened.

 Scrumptious served with white rice.